For your brother was dead and has come back to life! He was lost, but now he is found!” Luke 15:32

 Or are you like the father?
 Are you willing to watch and wait patiently for someone who is lost?
 Are you willing to forgive and celebrate with heaven when he or she is found?

-Maybe you are like both the younger son and the father.
-Maybe you have both characteristics, which is fantastic.
+Maybe you are like both the younger son and the father, having both characteristics.
 But if you identify more with the older brother, it is time for some self-examination of your spiritual maturity.

 Endeavor not to be like the older brother.
 Choose today to humble yourself and seek God’s will.
 Join Him in His pursuit of the lost.
 The celebration that follows is sure to be beautiful.
 Not just here and now but for eternity.